Mortgage Declined After Valuation: Here is What to Do Next

 We can help you get it done right… and quickly:

-By using our free broker-matching service you can rest assured that you’ll be paired with a mortgage expert who specialises in reviving mortgage applications that have stalled at the valuation stage.
+By using our broker-matching service you can rest assured that you’ll be paired with a mortgage expert who specialises in reviving mortgage applications that have stalled at the valuation stage.
 Your broker will take the lead on any renegotiations if there are grounds to appeal with your current lender/surveyor, but if it’s in your best interest to find a new lender, the broker we match you with will search the entire market for a better deal.

 FAQs